sungod12/Certificate-Generator/README.md

 # Certificate-Generator
- A certificator generator created as part of Codedamn 100 days of project event
+ ### A certificate generator created as part of  "100 days of Code" event going on Codedamn website.